 In S.L.
 2015-189, the legislature created a new section G.S.
 132-1.7A providing that “registration or sensitive security information” compiled by a city pursuant to an alarm registration ordinance is not a public record.
 An alarm registration ordinance is a city ordinance that “requires owners of security, burglar, fire, or similar alarm systems to register with the city.”
 These ordinances are designed to improve safety and reduce false alarms, and they typically require alarm users to register and/or obtain a permit.
-Examples of these ordinances can be found here and here.
+An example can be found here.
 Registration information protected under the new law includes “the name, home and business telephone number, and any other personal identifying information provided by an applicant pursuant to an alarm registration ordinance, and any sensitive security information pertaining to an applicant’s alarm system, including residential or office blueprints, alarm system schematics, and similar drawings or diagrams.”

 Automatic License Plate Reader System Data